Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

 \subsection{Uniform estimate for second fundamental form}

 Recall that in~\cite{DW2}, Ding and Wang generalized the classical Gagliardo-Nirenberg interpolation inequality to sections of vector bundles.
-In particular, if we regard the second fundamental form $\vec{A}$ as a section of the bundle $T^*\Si\otimes T^*\Si\otimes N\Si$, then it follows from \cite{DW2} that an interpolation inequality holds for $\vec{A}$.
+In particular, if we regard the second fundamental form $\textbf{A}$ as a section of the bundle $T^*\Si\otimes T^*\Si\otimes N\Si$, then it follows from \cite{DW2} that an interpolation inequality holds for $\textbf{A}$.
 However, if the metric of the underlying manifold is varying, which is the case of SMCF, the Sobolev constant will vary.

-Here we use blow up techniques to establish a uniform embedding theorem for $\vec{A}$ under suitable assumptions, which will play a crucial role in the proof of our main theorem~\ref{t:main}.
-The blow up techniques applied here is analogous to the one used in the study of Willmore surfaces, see for example~\cite{KS2}~\cite{KL}.
+Here we use blow up techniques to establish a uniform embedding theorem for $\textbf{A}$, i.e. Theorem~\ref{t:main1}, which will play a crucial role in the proof of our main theorem~\ref{t:main}.
+The blow up techniques applied here is analogous to the one used in the study of Willmore flow, see for example~\cite{KS2,KL}.
 From now on, we simply denote the induced volume of $\Sigma$ by $|\Sigma|:=\text{Vol}(\Si)$.
+First we quote the following version of Simon's inequality (see (1.3) in~\cite{Simon1} or Lemma 4.1 in~\cite{KS2}).